-- Press the elements where the second seconds. - - The display will change to P . - Press the elements - The display will change to ⊑o dE . - Press the elements - The display will change to D II - Use the 1 or ↓ keys to scroll through the available password 00-FF (hexadecimal). - With the correct password diplay press the eliterative key. - If the password is incorrect, diplay will cannge to 38.
-Press the result was and enter the correct password. - In order to return to the valve position display there are 2 ways: Press the DES key or select OFF Control using the selector. - 9.11.2 Control input signal (only in Modulating duty)
+- Press the elements where the second seconds. - - The display will change to P - . - Press the ekey. - Press the Hey. - The display will change to D. - - Use the 1 or ↓ keys to scroll through the available password 00-FF (hexadecimal). - With the correct password diplay press the elements - If the password is incorrect, diplay will cannue to 38 .
+Press the key and enter the correct password. - In order to return to the valve position display there are 2 ways: Press the DES key or select OFF Control using the selector. - 9.9.2 Control input signal (only in Modulating duty)